-You may think I talk too much about sitting vs. standing desks but the preoccupation with sitting all day comes from a health AND productivity perspective.
+You may think I talk too much about sitting vs. standing desks, but the preoccupation with sitting all day comes from a health AND productivity perspective.
 A new study recently came out to defend my stance yet again.

-The study took healthy, normal weight adults and grouped them into three categories.
+The study took healthy, normal-weight adults and grouped them into three categories.

 1) Continually sitting for nine hours

-2) Walking for 30 minutes then sitting for the remainder of the nine hours.
+2) Walking for 30 minutes, then sitting for the remainder of the nine hours.
 This is the equivalent to many people's run/walk/bike/swim in the morning before work and thinking that it is enough for the day.

-3) Regular activity breaks equaling 30 minutes over the nine hour period.
+3) Regular activity breaks equaling 30 minutes over the nine-hour period.

 Really, it makes a difference.
 In a cubicle?
 Stand up and talk on the phone a few minutes every hour.
 At the airport?
-Get up and walk the terminal while you're waiting on the plane to arrive.
+Get up and walk the terminal while waiting for the plane to arrive.
 In the hotel?
-Pick up your food instead of room service delivering.
+Pick up your food instead of delivering room service.
 You can find opportunities.